Dangerous Liaisons: Opioid Use and Central Sleep Apnea

 There are 2 categories of CSA: hypoventilation type (very slow breathing rate) and hyperventilation type (rapid breathing followed by periods without breathing).1

-Because opioids dampen the brain’s ability to initiate and regulate breathing, a chief result is narcotic-induced central sleep apnea, a form of CSA from the hypoventilation category.1
+Because opioids dampen the brain’s ability to initiate and regulate breathing, a chief result is narcotic-induced CSA, a form of CSA from the hypoventilation category.1

 One researcher looked at specific case studies of chronic opioid users with CSA.
 They found that subjects using opioids were often found deceased in their sleep.
-They suspect these subjects – some of them young, not at all similar to the usual older people who have CSA – may have died from a terminal apnea event related to narcotic-induced central sleep apnea.6
+They suspect these subjects – some of them young, not at all similar to the usual older people who have CSA – may have died from a terminal apnea event related to narcotic-induced CSA.6

 What can we do?